 CONNECTION TO THE ARCHIVES

-In addition to visiting the Archives in person, you can explore our online catalogue.
+In addition to visiting the Archives in person, you can explore a selection of their holdings via their online catalogue.